-We most recently held a nonbinding, stockholder advisory vote to approve the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote in May 2017.
-We received favorable support with over 91%, a majority of stockholder votes cast approving the proposal.
-As a result, the Compensation Committee retained the same general approach for setting pay at the Company for 2019, with the exception of certain changes made for 2019 in light of the then pending acquisition of the Company by Illumina.
-In addition, the stockholders approved our "say-on-pay frequency of every three years by majority vote.
-The Compensation Committee considers the outcome of these voting decisions when considering future compensation decisions
+At our August 2020 annual meeting, we held a nonbinding, stockholder advisory vote to approve the compensation of our named executive officers, commonly referred to as a "say-on-pay" vote.
+We received favorable support with over 97%, a majority of stockholder votes cast approving the proposal.
+Our Compensation Committee appreciates this strong support and believes it reflects the efforts to properly align pay with performance while also aligning management and stockholder interests.
+In addition, at our May 2017 annual meeting, the stockholders approved our "say-on-pay frequency of every three years by majority vote.
+The Compensation Committee considers the outcome of these voting decisions and stockholders concerns when considering future compensation decisions.
+Because of our voting schedule, a say-on-pay vote was not on the ballot during the 2021 annual meeting and is not on the ballot for the 2022 annual meeting, however, stockholders will be able to participate in a say-on-pay vote during the 2023 annual meeting.
+We value the opinions of our stockholders.